Wife: Jailed Venezuelan opposition leader says 'we can't stop'

 His wife said Lopez was not aware of the political turmoil and mass protests happening across Venezuela in recent weeks until she filled him in about the unrest during her visit.

 "He is good...
-He is fit and well....
+He is fit and well. ...
 He is isolated.
 He resists.
 It is hard but he resists," Tintori said outside the prison.

 Since April, opposition leaders have faced off with Maduro and his supporters, accusing him of imposing a dictatorship.

-Anti-government protesters want Maduro to step down and new elections to be held.
+Anti-government protesters want Maduro to step down and want new elections to be held.
 The government has repeatedly blocked any attempts to oust Maduro from power by a referendum vote.
 It has also delayed local and state elections.

 Statues vandalized, women urge peace